avdgaag/arjanvandergaag.nl/content/projects.md

 # Presentations

 * [Getting started with ruby][getting-started-with-ruby]: Lightning talk on the ruby program and some of its options.
+* [Say Hello to Elixir][elixir-presentation]: a talk I gave at [The Guild][] about Elixir and learning from functional programming.
+* I organise [The Guild][], an event for the agile software community in Eindhoven.

 # Minor projects and frivolous things